borregs/movistargazzing/README.md

 #netmap

 What port does Netflix device streaming use?
 Ihe service uses HTTP and HTTPS session protocols (SSL-443) to netflix's CDN.

+Security requirements, control mechanisms, and general architecture Netflix concerns, from a security point of view, are:

+Only users with the correct (unlimited) plan can access content Users don’t share their account information with others Videos are only accessible from within the US, due to licensing restrictions Video content cannot be redistributed and played at a later time Those restrictions are enforced by a set of coordinated mechanisms:

+- Request user authentication before playing the video
+- Allow a maximum of six playback devices (browsers, Roku, etc.) per account
+- Reject requests that come from IP addresses outside of the US range
+- Encrypt the video content
+- Provide unique decryption keys per movie and device

+file:///home/borregs/Desktop/download.png